"Do I start a career in politics or not?"

 The following is an alphabetical list of an equal number of traits that, according to some researchers are prevalent in powerful men and women.

-Seven of the following traits are prevalent in powerful men and seven others are prevalent in powerful women.
+According to the researchers, seven of the following traits are prevalent in powerful men and seven others are prevalent in powerful women.

 See if you can identify which are male and which are female traits that may or may not lead some of our competent leaders to a promising career in politics.